-- Used in different directions the straight stitch makes beautiful starbursts, geometrical shapes and broken or unbroken lines.
+- Used in different directions, the straight stitch makes beautiful starbursts, geometrical shapes, and broken or unbroken lines.

-- It can add detail to artistic embroideries such as pictures and scenery.
+- It can add detail to artistic embroideries, such as pictures and scenery.

 - Adds detail to table wear and little girl’s dresses.

-How to do Straight Stitch Embroidery
+How to Do Straight Stitch Embroidery

 Start with your embroidery thread at the back of the fabric.
 A knot or double backstitch will secure the thread.

-Make your first stitch by inserting the needle from the back of the fabric to the front.
+Make your first straight stitch by inserting the needle from the back of the fabric to the front.